Judeous/Cryptyrinth/Cryptyrinth.md

  ## Player.cs
 + Player Constructor
   + Initializes _inventory_, _baseHealth_, _baseHealthRegen_, _baseDefense_, _level_, _currentExperience_, _totalHeal_, _baseHeal_, _damageMultiplier_, _style_, _specialty_
-  + Calls NothingInitializer, enters a for loop which sets the "slots" to _nothing_, then calls EquipItem, then EquipWeapon, so _currentItem_ and _currentWeapon_ are all _nothing_
+  + Calls NothingInitializer, enters a for loop which sets the "slots" to _nothing_, then calls EquipItem so _currentItem_ is _nothing_
 + Overload Player Constructor
   + Sets passed in values to the respective private values
 + NothingInitializer